aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 #### Others

-If we sometimes have some scripts for "business logic" in a specific site, you can use a similar way to store what
+If we sometimes have some scripts for "business logic" in a specific site, you can use a similar way to store what we want and use it rather than reload scripts when users redirect to the same site through falling back, going forward, or links.